A Girl Like Me – in stores February 2020!

 - NCTE Notable Poetry Books for 2019

 - School Library Journal Best Books of 2018

 - New York Public Library 100 Best Books For Kids 2018

 - Junior Library Guild Selection

 In the last 18 months of his life, Richard Wright, the author of Native Son and Black Boy, created over 4000 haiku.
-These luminous poems are a perfect introduction for children to this important African American writer.
+Twelve of these luminous poems are included in this book.
+A perfect introduction for children to haiku and to this important African American writer.

 Let me be your next guest author!